zmap/ztag/README.md

 Censys (https://www.censys.io) to produce the data present in the search engine.
 However, it can also be run independently with ZMap and ZGrab.

+## Basic Usage

+ZTag consumes the JSON output from [ZGrab](https://github.com/zmap/zgrab) scanner and then produces its own JSON output.
+Most simply, these JSON documents can be piped into ztag.
+For example, when processing an HTTP ZGrab Scan:

+	cat http.json | ztag -p 80 -P http -S get

+There is a long list of protocol/subprotocol combinations that exist but are not particularly well documented.